-Since the deployment of Australian forces in Afghanistan under the NATO-led ISAF (International Security Assistance Force) mission, Australia’s relations with NATO have expanded considerably in many areas.
-Committed to building on the gains in interoperability and cooperation developed through Australia’s participation in ISAF, Australia and NATO signed a joint political declaration in June 2012.
-This was followed up with the signing of an Individual Partnership and Cooperation Programme in February 2013.
-At the 2014 Wales Summit, NATO further acknowledged Australia as a valuable, capable and reliable partner through recognition as an ‘enhanced partner’.
+Australia’s relationship with NATO has expanded considerably in several areas since the deployment of Australian forces to Afghanistan under the NATO-led International Security Assistance Force (ISAF).
+Committed to building on the gains in interoperability and cooperation developed through Australia’s participation in ISAF, Australia and NATO signed a joint Political Declaration in June 2012.
+This was followed by the signing of Individual Partnership and Cooperation Programs in 2013 and 2017.
+In 2014, NATO further recognised Australia as a valuable, capable and reliable partner by granting Australia Enhanced Opportunities Partners status.

-Australia remains committed to Afghanistan and is contributing around 400 personnel to the NATO-led Resolute Support Mission in Afghanistan as well as USD100 million per year from 2015 to 2017 to fund the sustainment of the Afghan National Security Forces.
+Australia remains committed to Afghanistan.
+It contributes around 300 personnel to the NATO-led Resolute Support Mission in Afghanistan and USD100 million per year to support the sustainment of the Afghan National Defence and Security Forces.

 In addition to close cooperation on Afghanistan, Australia and NATO also address shared security challenges through dialogue and cooperation, including on defence capacity building, crisis management and Women Peace and Security.